 Whether it’s an initial interview with a client, your first visit to your prospective in-laws or a presentation for medical professionals, artists, athletes, or the general public, your style of answering this question can determine whether you gain rapport or not.
-This in turn can make the difference between gaining your livelihood with the Feldenkrais Method or not.
+This in turn can make the difference between gaining your livelihood with Feldenkrais or not.

 One of the major problems in the Feldenkrais community is presenting the Method to professional and other audiences.
 We need skills in design and presentation to effectively communicate to communities outside our own.